 Just make sure to keep your wits about you.
 Kindness is free.
 Everyone is traveling somewhere, and everyone’s time is precious.

-Stay Calm and Enjoy the Flight
+Stay Calm and Enjoy the Flight with Packing Cubes in Tow!

 Breathe.
 Stay calm.
 Take-off and landing are the most nerve-racking parts of flying, and you’re going to do GREAT!
 You have your packing list all checked off, your carry-on filled with things to do (and eat) and your etiquette on par with a seasoned traveler.
 Sit back, relax, and enjoy your flight!